-The Gerson therapy uses a special diet, supplements and also coffee enemas to detoxify and stimulate the body’s metabolism.
-Proponents of the Gerson therapy have made claims that it is an effective treatment for cancer and other illnesses, through balancing the levels of potassium and sodium in the body, removal of toxins and regeneration of liver function and also improving overall nutritional status.
+The Gerson Therapy™ uses a special plant-based diet, supplements and also coffee enemas to detoxify and stimulate the body’s metabolism.
+Proponents of the Gerson Therapy™ have made claims that it is an effective treatment for cancer and other illnesses, through balancing the levels of potassium and sodium in the body, removal of toxins and regeneration of liver function as well as improving overall nutritional status.

-Helen Cooke, Helen Seers, CAM-Cancer Consortium.
-Gerson therapy [online document].
-February 8, 2017.
+Helen Cooke, Helen Seers, Barbara Wider, CAM-Cancer Consortium.
+Gerson therapy [online document], September 14, 2023

 Application and dosage

 The Gerson Institute provides a newsletter and contact details of support groups run by long-term recovered patients.
-The Gerson Institute offers a list of “Recovered Patient Referrals” to prospective new patients.
-Further details of the Gerson network are set out on their website1.
+It offers a list of “Recovered Patient Referrals” to prospective new patients.

-One published review of the therapy found that the theoretical rationale behind the Gerson therapy does not stand up to scrutiny3.
+One published review of the therapy found that the theoretical rationale behind the Gerson Therapy™ does not stand up to scrutiny (Green 1992).